 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

-When waterbeds first hit the market, they were nothing more than full motion free flow water mattresses, which meant that the water was able to freely flow throughout the bed without being hindered.
+When waterbeds first hit the market, they were nothing more than full-motion free-flow water mattresses, which meant that the water was able to freely flow throughout the bed without being hindered.
 Who would have thought that one-day waterbeds would evolve into the luxuriously comfortable and supportive mattresses that now exist in so many households today?

-Today water bed bladders that contain baffling and are offered in a variety of firmness and support levels which provide users with little or no motion, so you don’t have to deal with the wave movement associated with a free flowing waterbeds.
-Now thankfully for the rest of us who do not like the movement of water and don’t want to be disturbed when our partner changes sleeping positions in the middle of the night, we have some better choices.
+Today water bed bladders contain baffling and are offered in a variety of firmness and support levels which provide users with little or no motion, so you don’t have to deal with the wave movement associated with free-flowing waterbeds.
+We have some better choices for the rest of us who do not like the movement of water and don’t want to be disturbed when our partner changes sleeping positions in the middle of the night.

 Reduced motion waterbed mattresses are made by placing various different types of materials inside of the waterbed.
-These materials range from vinyl pod baffles, water coils, and the most widely used methods include layers of foam or polyester fiber.
+These materials range from vinyl pod baffles to water coils, and the most widely used methods include layers of foam or polyester fiber.
 To give you additional back support the materials are placed in important body support positions.
-The materials actually act, as barriers and are wall like to reduce the amount of wave motion that you experience.
+The materials actually act, as barriers and are wall-like to reduce the amount of wave motion that you experience.
 They can actually reduce the amount of movement from anywhere in the range of 40 percent to 99 percent.
 This means that a person can have a waterbed that is virtually motion free if they desire it.

 With reduced movement waterbeds, you are given the ability to sleep on water, without actually feeling the water moving under your body.
-Don’t worry; It will not feel like an coil spring mattress and you will still have all of the benefits of owning a waterbed, just without the excess motion.
+Don’t worry; It will not feel like a coil spring mattress and you will still have all of the benefits of owning a waterbed, just without the excess motion.

-Many people choose to go with a reduced motion waterbed.
+Many people choose to go with a reduced-motion waterbed.
 Why, because they desire more support, because of a medical condition, or just because they enjoy a firmer surface.
 Before the introduction of reduced motion waterbeds, many people thought that they would never own a waterbed because of the movement of full motion beds, however, with new technologies, like dual bladder mattresses and individual temperature control.
 So what was thought to be a hippie fad has in a short period of time evolved into a healthful and relaxing night of quality sleep.